fybrik/fybrik/site/docs/reference/config-policies.md

 ## What are configuration policies?

-Configuration policies configure the data plane construction.
-They define what capabilities should be deployed (e.g. read, copy), where they can be deployed, and influence the selection of modules that will be installed.
+Configuration policies are the mechanism via which the organization may influence the construction of the data plane, taking into account infrastructure capabilities and costs.
+Fybrik takes into account the workload context, the data metadata, the data governance policies and the configuration policies when defining the data plane.
+The configuration policies influence what capabilities should be deployed (e.g. read, copy), in which clusters they should be deployed, and selection of the most appropriate module that implements the capability.

 ## Input to policies